Protecting What Matters Most

 If you or someone you know is in a situation where the relationship has ended and there was no formal marriage, it is very important that you seek legal advice – even if just to understand the potential legal consequences.
 This is particularly important prior to the relationship ending as certain steps may need to be taken to protect yourself.

-If you or someone you know has questions about a common law or informal marriage, contact our Austin Common Law Divorce Attorneys at the Evans Family Law Group today.
+If you or someone you know has questions about a common law or informal marriage, contact our divorce attorney in Austin, TX at the Evans Family Law Group today.
 We offer free consultations.
 We are compassionate, experienced, and aggressive when your case requires.
-Put the experience of the Austin common law divorce attorneys at the Evans Family Law Group to work for you.
+Put the experience of a family law attorney in Austin at the Evans Family Law Group to work for you.
 To discuss your case, call us at (512) 628-2550, contact Mr. Evans directly at service@evansflg.com